-This role can be conducted by any suitably identified person that has been notified to act as observer by the UAS Commander (PiC).
+This role can be conducted by any suitably identified person that has been notified to act as observer by the Remote Pilot.
 The observer is to:

 - a.
-Operate under the command of the UAS operator (PiC). - b.
+Operate under the command of the Remote Pilot. - b.
 Maintain a safety lookout at all times that the UAS is in a powered condition. - c.
-Ensure the position of the UAS is known at all times. - d.
+Ensure the position of the UAS is known at all times.

+d.
 Is empowered to call for UAS to land in the event of any perceived conflict with another air vehicle or for any other matter concerning safety.